 - Muffin/cucpake liners

-- 4 tbsp fresh chives half this amount if using dry chives
+- 4 tablespoon fresh chives half this amount if using dry chives

 - 1 pinch turmeric

-- 4 tbsp mixed seeds I used a mix of sunflower, pumpkin & flaxseed
+- 4 tablespoon mixed seeds I used a mix of sunflower, pumpkin & flaxseed

 - Add all your dry ingredients to a bowl.
 Mix well.